 We are a group of concerned residents who oppose the proposed sand & gravel quarry at Lea Castle Farm, Kidderminster – situated alongside the A449 (Wolverhampton Road) and B4189 (Wolverley Road).

-The Planning Inspectorate has now requested input for a second Inquiry into the Quarry proposal.
+The Planning Inspectorate has set 5th November 2024 for a second Public Inquiry.

 Mike Lord